-Now is probably the easiest time to attach the solebar detailing to the solebars so I shall cover this now before returning to the business of assembling the chassis.
+Now is probably the easiest time to attach the solebar detailing as well as the outer vees to the solebars so I shall cover these now before returning to the business of assembling the chassis.

 Solebar detailing

 The solebar detailing (8) comes contained in its own little fret.
 See Fig. 2 below.
 On it you will find fabricated axle spring stops, two types of number plates, label clips, a rectangle that is actually a block of wood on the real thing, fast traffic stars and owners plates.
 I have no idea what the purpose of the rectangular block of wood was but they were quite common.
 The positions of all this stuff varied so check your prototype.
 The details can be soldered on in the appropriate places.